Autumn Budget 2025

 Frequently asked questions about the Budget

-The official date for the 2025 Autumn Budget has yet to be confirmed but, based on precedent, it’s likely to fall in late October or early November.
+The official date for the 2025 Autumn Budget has been confirmed as 26 November.
 With Labour’s manifesto pledge to have only one major fiscal event a year for tax, this will be a landmark budget for the Chancellor following the relatively tame Spring Statement back in March.

-Whether you’re an individual or a business, this Budget could have a huge impact.
+This Budget could have a significant impact on you personally and/or your business.
 With Labour under pressure to rectify a multibillion-pound shortfall in government finances, changes are expected again, potentially in the form of increased taxes.

-Ministers have also warned of significant financial repercussions following the government’s reversal on disability benefits and winter fuel payments—measures estimated to exceed £6bn.
+Ministers have also warned of significant financial repercussions following the government’s reversal on disability benefits and winter fuel payments - estimated to cost in excess of £6bn.

 What are the Chancellor’s “fiscal rules”?